FailAcademy/learning/wdp-vancouver/_slides/week-01/04b-web-fonts.md

 # Using Font Awesome

 Every Font Awesome icon also has a [Unicode value](http://fortawesome.github.io/Font-Awesome/cheatsheet/).
-Using those values, we can use Font Awesome directly in our CSS too:
+Using those values, we can use Font Awesome directly in our CSS too as a value in the `content` property:

 ```html
 <button class="menu-toggle"><span>Menu</span></button>